How to Change Engine of Motor Vehicle in LTO

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-Reaching out to LTO Ifugao can be done either through the phone, by sending an email, or by sending a message to the official social media account of your preferred branch.
-It can also be by visiting the LTO offices stationed in Ifugao directly or its supervising office, the LTO Region 14 (Cordillera Administrative Region – CAR) regional office.
+Reaching out to LTO Tacurong City can be done either through either of the following: By making a call via the phone, by email, or via their official social media account.
+It can also be by visiting the LTO Tacurong City DO directly or its supervising office, the LTO Region 12 (SOCCSKSARGEN or Central Mindanao) regional office.

-To reach out to the LTO Region 14 (Cordillera Administrative Region – CAR) regional office, please check the following contact information:
+To reach out to the LTO Region 12 (SOCCSKSARGEN) regional office, please check the following contact information:

 Email Address: mb_gonzaga@yahoo.com